xNoxious/Forkinator/README.md

 You can read those recipes, add them to your shopping list, or even mark them as favourite.

 This application's purpose is to showcase my use of JavaScript together with HTML and CSS.
 The 3rd party API that the application is calling to fetch the recipes is extremely limited.
 It is able to return results for limited popular searches.
-Some that I have found are 'pizza', 'bacon', 'cake', 'banana'.
+Some that I have found are 'coconut', 'pizza', 'bacon', 'cake', 'banana'.
 In the future, the application might be updated to use a complete API with millions of recipes but as it was done for learning purposes its uses are extremely limited.